nikic/PHP-Parser/doc/component/Lexer.markdown

 ------------

 `getNextToken` returns the ID of the next token and sets some additional information in the three variables which it accepts by-ref.
-If no more tokens are available it has to return `0`, which is the ID of the `EOF` token.
+If no more tokens are available it must return `0`, which is the ID of the `EOF` token.

 The first by-ref variable `$value` should contain the textual content of the token.
 It is what will be available as `$1` etc in the parser.